-- (1) An emergency discharge or transfer may be made with less than thirty (30) days notice under the following circumstances: - i.
-The resident's attending physician documents in the resident's record that the discharge or transfer is an emergency measure necessary for the health and safety of the resident or other residents; or - ii.
-A natural disaster or emergency necessitates the evacuation of residents from the home; or - iii.
+- iii.
 The resident presents an immediate threat to the health or safety of self or others.
 In that case, the licensee shall request permission from the licensing agency to discharge or transfer the resident immediately.
 Permission from the licensing agency is not necessary when the immediate threat requires intervention of the police, mental health crisis personnel, or emergency medical services personnel who render the professional judgment that discharge or transfer must occur immediately.
 In such cases, the licensing agency shall be notified on the next business day; or - iv.
-When ordered or permitted by a court. - 5.3.c If the resident agrees to a discharge or transfer, the discharge or transfer may occur prior to the effective date of notice. - 5.3.d A home must provide sufficient preparation and orientation to residents to ensure a safe and orderly transfer or discharge from the home. - 5.3.e A home may not initiate an involuntary discharge of a resident whose care is provided and paid for under the ACCS program because of voluntary temporary, leaves from the home. - 5.3.f A home is responsible for any charges associated with disconnecting, relocating or reconnecting telephones, cable television, air-conditioning or other similar costs resulting from a home's decision to transfer the resident.

-- 5.3.g A licensee who intends to discontinue all or part of the operation, or to change the admission or retention policy, ownership, or location of the home in such a way as to necessitate the discharge or transfer of residents shall notify the licensing agency and residents at least ninety (90) days prior to the proposed date of change.
+When ordered or permitted by a court. - (c) If the resident agrees to a discharge or transfer, the discharge or transfer may occur prior to the effective date of notice. - (d) A home must provide sufficient preparation and orientation to residents to ensure a safe and orderly transfer or discharge from the home. - (e) A home is responsible for any charges associated with disconnecting, relocating or reconnecting telephones, cable television, air-conditioning or other similar costs resulting from a home's decision to transfer the resident. - (f) A licensee who intends to discontinue all or part of the operation, or to change the admission or retention policy, ownership, or location of the home in such a way as to necessitate the discharge or transfer of residents, shall notify the licensing agency and residents at least ninety (90) days prior to the proposed date of change.
 The licensee is responsible for ensuring that all residents are discharged or transferred in a safe and orderly manner.
-When such change in status does not necessitate the discharge or transfer of residents, the licensee shall give the licensing agency and residents at least thirty (30) days prior written notice. - 5.3.h The home may include language in its admission agreement requiring residents to provide thirty (30) days notice when the resident intends to voluntarily leave the home.
+When such change in status does not necessitate the discharge or transfer of residents, the licensee shall give the residents at least thirty (30) days prior written notice. - (g) The home may include language in its admission agreement requiring residents to provide thirty (30) days notice when the resident intends to voluntarily leave the home.